-If you’re wanting to start a blog or website that will make money, having your site be self hosted is essential.
+Why?
+Because if you’re wanting to start a blog or website that will actually make money, having your site be self hosted is essential.

-Here are the exact steps you need to take if you want to know how to start your own self hosted fashion blog or website that will make money:
+Now, here are the exact steps you need to take if you want to start your own blog that will make money: